prndev/ultrastardeluxe-buttplug/README.md

 „Plug-in and Sing“

 The toy's intensity increases with the player's rating (as indicated with the small bar below the points).
-Due to a detail in the implementation, the intensity lags behind the rating by one line of lyrics.

 **For reasons beyond my understanding, the relative imports can only work when the plugins folder is the working directory.**